Desexing

 It helps unwanted attention from males and reduces their wandering instincts.
 There are health benefits associated with desexing which include reducing the risk of certain cancers and preventing pyometra which is a life threatening infection of the uterus.
 Desexing can be done from 6 months of age.
 In female animals this is called a spey and in male animals is called castration.

-Our involvement in this is to help the community with the number of stray cats on the peninsula as well as accidental pregnancies.
+All animals are given pain relief routinely.
+Our involvement is to help the community with the number of stray cats on the Peninsula as well as reducing accidental pregnancies.

 Call us Today!